ErikBlomquist/korkbots/README.md

 # korkbots

-- Discord Ping Pong Bot
+This repo contain the following:
-- Linux Server to Host Bots
+- Terraform Script to create a Linux Server used to Host Bots
+- Discord Ping Pong Bot Tutorial